Al-x22/LoanDecisionEngine/README.md

 - Repository: Database
    - UserExamples: Hardcoded Users.
 Four in total, one for each segment required.
 - Service: Implementation of Services
-   - GenerateLoanApplicationResult: Where Decision Engine is implemented.
+   - LoanEngine: Where Decision Engine is implemented.
 Input a LoanApplication.
 Output a LoanApplicationResult
 - Resources: Web design
   - CSS: main.css
   - JS: main.js